cheminfo/nmr-correlation/README.md

 ### Values

 - optional, previously built correlations
-- useful for keeping the following information if marked as "edited":
+- useful to not override the following information if it is set to `true` in `edited` property:
   - hybridization, equivalence, protonsCount

 ## Output